shiryu10/dragon/README.md

-# Shiryu is a knight of Athena and, for mme, the best.
+# Shiryu is a knight of Athena and, for me, the best.